 She was put straight on me – covered in blood and the meconium she passed on the way out.
-After all my active labouring I actually gave birth on my back but given that it was on my floor, laid in between my partners legs in his arms, it was actually kinda nice.
-Especially given he hadn’t seen my son be born.
+After all my active labouring I actually gave birth on my back but given that it was on my floor, laid in between my partner’s legs in his arms, it was actually kinda nice.
+Especially given he hadn’t seen our son be born.

 I expected an immediate feeling of euphoria, relief, love and ecstasy etc but I actually just felt really awful from it all.
 I wanted to pass out or throw up but to be fair to myself I was exhausted from pushing for hours.

 We did delayed cord clamping until it stopped pulsating and a physiological 3rd stage.
 The placenta pretty much just fell out when I went to the toilet, no contractions or pushing.
 My partner cut the cord.
 That is against our local hospital policy so that was really nice he was able to do that because we were at home too.
 I’m really pleased I did a natural 3rd stage.

 Then I had my stitches (which were fine) and everyone helped clear up.
 Definitely buy a pump to drain the pool.
 We tried the ‘toilet flushing trick’ but it failed us and we wasted a lot of newborn cuddling time trying to sort that out!
 I nursed the baby who we named Lena, a chubby 8lbs 5oz champion.

 Everyone was gone by about 7am and we went to our own king sized cosy bed together.
 No awful hospital ward where your partner gets sent home and you are left alone exhausted and in pain.